Cavity trays and water ingress

 Where the risk of water ingress is particularly high, in corners for example, the cavity tray detailing is more complex and requires a high level of workmanship to be effective.
 In such cases, it is recommended that in low-rise cavity masonry walls (buildings less than 18m in height) a proprietary preformed cavity tray system is used.

 The image below demonstrates why.
 An attempt to form a cavity tray using a flexible type dpc around a corner shows a clear passage for moisture ingress to the cavity below.
 This is a common corner detail that, because of the complexity involved, is often installed incorrectly.

 To reduce the risk of water ingress, a proprietary (preformed) cavity tray system should be used for all stepped abutments or lower storey abutments and – as highlighted here – where cavity trays continue around corners.
 This advice is echoed in BS8215 Design and installation of damp proof course in masonry construction, section 6.7.

 Preformed cavity trays still require correct positioning to be effective.
 In flat roof abutments it is important that the bed joint is raked out to allow the installation of flashing, as this article explains.

 Preformed cavity trays can either be built into the inner leaf, or alternatively terminate against it and are therefore equally suitable for both timber frame and masonry construction.
 Preformed cavity trays can be used on all stepped roof abutments, stop ends must be used.

-Whichever cavity tray construction is used, weep holes are required and preformed ‘weeps’ should always be used at maximum 900mm centres and always be positioned at stop ends.
+Whichever cavity tray construction is used, weepholes are required.
+At least two weepholes must be provided to cavity trays above openings and pre-formed “weeps” should always be used at maximum 900mm centres and always be positioned at stop ends.